 Emergency Notification System

-UAlert is UAHuntsville's emergency notification system.
-UAlert is a comprehensive communications solution that allows the University to quickly disseminate an urgent message through multiple communication methods including:
+UAlert is The University of Alabama in Huntsville (UAH) emergency notification system.
+UAlert is a comprehensive communications solution that allows UAH to quickly disseminate an urgent message through multiple communication methods including:

 Emergency messages from UAlert will show 256-824-7100 as the originating phone number for voice messages sent to cellular phones.
 Text messages will be from email@example.com.
 Please add the phone number 256-824-7100 and firstname.lastname@example.org to your contacts and title the entry "UAH Emergency."
 When UAlert is activated, you will then know instantly there is an emergency message for you.